 The purpose of our events is to select one local charity to receive our collective donations.
 We do this through a process of nominations and votes.
 The selection process is simple and fun.
 To briefly summarize the process:

 - At the business meeting portion of the event, Members nominate local charities.
 Each Individual Member and each Team can nominate one charity.
 The nominees are put into a “hat.”

 - Three nominees are randomly drawn from the “hat.”
 The nominating Member gives a five-minute informal presentation about the charity (more on this below).

 - Members vote for one of the three nominated charities by secret ballot.
 The charity receiving the most votes will be the recipient of the collective donations.

 - Each Member writes their check directly to the selected charity.
 We will collect the checks at the meeting for later presentation to the charity.
-Members are encoraged to join us for the presentation.
+Members are encouraged to join us for the presentation.

 Read this page to become familiar with the charity selection process.
 Then register as either an Individual Member or a Team Member by submitting the registration form, either online or by hardcopy.
 IMPORTANT – Please register for each event, even if you previously donated, so we’ll know you plan to participate.
 Membership is free.
 By registering, members pledge to donate to the charity selected by majority vote at the meeting.